StellarSand/privacy-settings/Privacy Settings/Windows-11.md

     - Preferred DNS: enter IPv4 address of a provider from [this list](https://www.privacyguides.org/dns/)

       Example: For Quad9, enter 9.9.9.9
-    - Preferred DNS encryption: Encrypted only (DNS over HTTPS)
+    - DNS over HTTPS: On (automatic template)
+    - Fallback to plaintext: Off
-    - Alternate DNS server: enter alternate IPv4 address of the same provider as above or a different provider
+    - Alternate DNS: enter alternate IPv4 address of the same provider as above or a different provider

       Example: For Quad9, enter 149.112.112.112
-    - Alternate DNS encryption: Encrypted only (DNS over HTTPS)
+    - DNS over HTTPS: On (automatic template)
+    - Fallback to plaintext: Off
   - IPv6: On
-    - Preferred DNS: enter IPv4 address of a provider from [this list](https://www.privacyguides.org/dns/)
+    - Preferred DNS: enter IPv6 address of a provider from [this list](https://www.privacyguides.org/dns/)

       Example: For Quad9, enter 2620:fe::fe
-    - Preferred DNS encryption: Encrypted only (DNS over HTTPS)
+    - DNS over HTTPS: On (automatic template)
+    - Fallback to plaintext: Off
-    - Alternate DNS server: enter alternate IPv4 address of the same provider as above or a different provider
+    - Alternate DNS: enter alternate IPv6 address of the same provider as above or a different provider

-      Example: For Quad9, enter 2620:fe::fe:9
+      Example: For Quad9, enter 2620:fe::9
-    - Alternate DNS encryption: Encrypted only (DNS over HTTPS)
+    - DNS over HTTPS: On (automatic template)
+    - Fallback to plaintext: Off

 #### Wi-Fi
 - Random hardware addresses: On